 Ilulissat is one of the most popular tourist destinations in Greenland.
 Once you decide to visit and figure out what you want to see and how long to stay, the next question is where to stay in Ilulissat or what the best (located) Ilulissat hotels or accommodations are?

 In this article, we share our experience-based tips on the best places to stay in Ilulissat and things to consider before you book.
 In addition, you can find an overview of all Ilulissat hotels, with advantages and disadvantages of staying at each of them.
 Find out!

-TIP: Most Ilulissat hotels and accommodations, and also Airbnb’s, are fully booked during the high season from June to September.
+TIP: Most Ilulissat hotels and accommodations are fully booked during the high season from June to September.
 So, if traveling in summer, book your accommodation well in advance (and check for availability before even booking your flights!).

 Things to Consider When Deciding Where to Stay in Ilulissat

 Ilulissat might look like a small town, but it’s really spread out.
 There are a few hotels in Ilulissat, and also quite some privately-rented accommodations and Airbnb’s, but they are scattered all over the place… In addition to location and getting around, there are some other things to consider when choosing where to stay.
 Take a look below!